sawyerpaul/sawyerpaul.github.io/_posts/2016-11-14-My-2016-Podcast-Workflow.md

+---
+layout: post
-How to publish a podcast on the cheap in 4 steps with lots of compromises
+title: How to publish a podcast on the cheap in 4 steps with lots of compromises
+---

 Here is my current podcast workflow, and it should work well enough for most basic shows: